axelarnetwork/axelar-examples/examples/multiversx/its-interchain-token/README.md

 ## Example

-This example deploys the an Interchain Token ["My Token" "MT" 12] on a local network and sends 1234 of it from Avalanche to multiversx.
+This example deploys an Interchain Token ["My Token" "MT" 12] on a local network and sends 1234 of it from Avalanche to multiversx.

 ```bash
 npm run execute multiversx/its-interchain-token local "Avalanche" "multiversx" "My Token" "MT" 12 1234 0xa457d6C043b7288454773321a440BA8866D47f96D924D4C38a50b2b0698fae46